microsoft/restler-fuzzer/docs/user-guide/Annotations.md

 }
 ```

-To provide local annotations inline in the Swagger/OpenAPI spec, include the above block globally as follows:
+To provide local annotations inline in the Swagger/OpenAPI spec,
+include the above block globally as follows (Note: only JSON is currently supported):

 ```json
 {